where does it hurt?

 Recovery After Degenerative Back Pain Treatments

 When utilizing non-operative treatment options for degenerative disc disease and degenerative back pain, many people make positive improvements in a few weeks.
 As they combine treatment with lifestyle changes, they can manage pain and reduce their number of flare-ups.
 Some even see their symptoms eliminated.
-However, if the pain continues, a least invasive procedure from the expert team at Spine Institute of North America may be necessary.
+However, if the pain continues, a least invasive procedure from the expert team at Spine INA may be necessary.

 How Long Is Recovery After an Endoscopic Discectomy?